REACH 2.0: Recognizing and Eliminating Disparities in Addiction Through Culturally-Informed Healthcare 2.0 Program

 Timeline

-Questions?Email: [email protected] REACH 2.0 is a minority mentoring program funded through the Substance Abuse and Mental Health Services Administration (SAMHSA) Minority Fellowship Program under award number H79SM090070.
+Questions?Email: [email protected] Frequently asked questions (FAQ)Explore the REACH 2.0 Scholar FAQ or Near Peer FAQ to find answers to common questions and prepare for the application process.
+REACH 2.0 is a minority mentoring program funded through the Substance Abuse and Mental Health Services Administration (SAMHSA) Minority Fellowship Program under award number H79SM090070.
 The views expressed in written materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services; nor does it mention of trade names, commercial practices, organizations imply endorsement by the U.S. government.

 |